CarlosLeyvaAyala/Easy-Containers/README.md

 ### Optional step

-Since I'm creating a library while developing plugins, I want to have easy access to it, so:
+Since I'm creating a [library][DM-Lib-Typescript] while developing plugins, I want to have easy access to it, so:

 1. Create a **symbolic link** to DM-Lib in the same directory where `tsconfig.json` is. \
 Use [Link Shell Extension][] for that.

 You don't care about this step for building this project, but I do.

-Just putting this as a reminder on how to work.
+Just putting this as a reminder for myself on how to work.

 [JContainers]: https://www.nexusmods.com/skyrimspecialedition/mods/16495